Board of Directors

 Steve L. Howard serves as the County Administrator for Camden County, Georgia.
 He also serves as the Spaceport Camden project leader.
 He has worked in management positions for Polk, Seminole, and Desoto Counties in Florida, and the City of Punta Gorda.
 Steve is a graduate of Bellevue University, where he earned a Master’s degree in Public Administration.
 He earned a Bachelor’s degree in Business Administration from California Coast University.
 He is a graduate of the ICMA Senior Executive Institute Leadership Program at the University of Virginia, Weldon Cooper Center for Public Service and the Harvard University, John F. Kennedy School of Government, Senior Executives in State and Local Government program.
 He is also a graduate of The Florida Center for Public Management’s Certified Public Manager program at The Florida State University.

-Anthony J. Piplica is (CEO) of Generation Orbit Launch Services, Inc. He is responsible for a wide range of technical systems design and analysis, strategic technical and financial planning, fostering of customer and partner relationships, and securing financing to fund near-term research and development efforts.
-He was previously a member of the Advanced Concepts Group with the Engineering division of SpaceWorks Enterprises, Inc. His past experience includes work for Jacobs Engineering at NASA’s Johnson Space Center in the Aerothermal and Flight Dynamics Group.
+Anthony J. Piplica is (CEO) of Hermeus.
+He was previously the CEO of Generation Orbit Launch Services, Inc and a member of the Advanced Concepts Group with the Engineering division of SpaceWorks Enterprises, Inc. His past experience includes work for Jacobs Engineering at NASA’s Johnson Space Center in the Aerothermal and Flight Dynamics Group.
 His blend of business skills helps support GO in both strategic decision making and interfacing with customers and investors.
 He holds both Master’s and Bachelor’s degrees from the Georgia Institute of Technology focused in aerodynamics and fluid mechanics, supplemented by a certificate in entrepreneurship.
 Additionally, he is a member of the American Institute for Aeronautics and Astronautics (AIAA).

 Dr. W. Jud Ready is the Deputy Director, Innovation Initiatives for the Georgia Tech ‘Institute for Materials.’
 He has also been an Adjunct Professor in the School of Materials Science & Engineering at Georgia Tech and a Principal Research Engineer on the research faculty of Georgia Tech Research Institute (GTRI) for over a dozen years.
 Prior to joining the Georgia Tech faculty, he worked for a major military contractor (General Dynamics) as well as in small business (MicroCoating Technologies).
 He has served as PI or co-PI for grants totaling ~$17M awarded by the Army, Navy, Air Force, DARPA, NASA, NSF, NIST, industry, charitable foundations and the States of Georgia and Florida.
 His current research focuses primarily on energy, aerospace, nanomaterial applications and electronics reliability.